zaxtax/bustle/README.md

 ### Paper

 - [x] [`bustle`](bustle.py) implement basic bottom-up synthesis (Algorithm 1 without blue lines)
-  - [ ] bug fix: check that `Vt` is correctly wrapped when passed to `propertySignature`
+  - [x] bug fix: check that `Vt` is correctly wrapped when passed to `propertySignature`
   - [ ] think carefully about error handling and program synthesis: can the program make assumptions about inputs? how can we handle `IF(ISNUMBER(X), VALUE(x), 0)`? this requires a sub-expression failing on the whole, but not on the selected cases.
+Maybe we shouldn't be discarding errors, but have an error signal.
 - [x] test implementation on tiny arithmetic language
 - [x] add types to DSL operations and extend tiny arithmetic language with boolean types and `if` operation
 - [x] allow multiple DSLs